 Students have the option to reside at the Rome Center in a recently renovated dormitory style housing.
 Students should expect doubles accommodations.
 A very limited number of single rooms may be available at a higher cost.
 Desks are provided in every room, but students will find many quiet places to study on campus.
 Room preference will be given to students in the order in which their deposits have been received, and this limited “on-campus” housing will be allocated on a space available basis.

 In addition, students are permitted to seek their own housing if they wish.
 This may be an option, in particular, for students who are already familiar with Rome or who wish to split the cost of more spacious accommodations with classmates attending the program.
 Students who opt to arrange their own housing assume all responsible for those arrangements, and should seek accommodations close to or accessible to the Trastevere neighborhood.
-Some hotels and bed and breakfasts in the neighborhood of the Rome campus are listed here.

 The Catholic University Rome Center is an elevator building that is wheelchair accessible.
 Please note, however, that Rome is an ancient city that is not consistently wheelchair-accessible.
 Unfortunately, Rome’s public transportation system is also not consistently wheelchair accessible.
 If you have questions about accessibility, please contact firstname.lastname@example.org or contact Ms. Constantia Dedoulis at (202) 319-6081 or email@example.com.
-In addition, the CUA Office of Disability Support Services may offer assistance in planning for special needs abroad.
+In addition, the CatholicU Office of Disability Support Services may offer assistance in planning for special needs abroad.